From Scotland to Kansas—A Diaspora

 After high school, my grandmother taught elementary school.
 Her father, Thomas Carson, died in December of 1917.
 Attending the funeral, according to the Barre paper, was his son, “Chief William Carson, stationed on the U.S.S.
 Baltimore,” his daughter, Mrs. Francis Vigneault, living in Montreal, and “Miss Elizabeth A. Carson, a teacher in the public school of Barre.”

 My grandfather, Harry Weston Averill, also lost a parent in 1917.
 After Spaulding Graded School, he attended the University of Vermont, where he was a middling student.
-Based on a letter written him by his father Linley, he was given to depression.
+Based on a letter written to him by his father Linley, he was given to depression.
 From June 12, 1913: “I guess by your last letter that you have got the blues in good shape.
 I know what it is myself, and there is not any use of it at all.
 You are young and strong and must look on the bright side of the world.”
 Linley continues with fatherly advice, the bromides of his time: be thankful for the chances you have; cultivate a happy disposition; there is work in the world for all good men.
 Linley moved that same year to Alta, California, with his ailing wife Frances, to manage a sanitarium.
 Harry joined him in 1914.
 Harry’s sister Ann and brother Wendell also moved to Sacramento, where both Harry and Wendell worked for the Sacramento Bee.
 Their mother, Frances Bigelow Averill, died in June of 1917.

 Two months later, on August 7, Harry wrote to Elizabeth.
 The letter refers to previous correspondence.
 He has enlisted in the Army and mentions the years of toil and trouble each has endured.
 He then proposes marriage, making what is surely a miswritten declaration: “Really believe that we would be prepared now to live a happy and contended [sic] life.”
 Nothing could have more accurately predicted their future.